 Does My Dispensary Need Security?

 If you’ve ever ventured into a licensed cannabis dispensary, you’ve likely noticed heightened security that you may not see in other retail establishments.
 As you’d imagine, the items being sold in a marijuana dispensary – whether recreational or medical – are far more sensitive than what most other retailers sell.
 As such, specific security measures should be taken to ensure that only permitted cannabis consumers are shopping and that the business and its employees are safe.
 Dispensary security is a very important thing for owners to consider and is something that directly plays into your ability to be awarded a license and ensure success for your business.

-To Manage Entry and Exit Points
+Dispensary Entry and Exit Points

 Adult-use and medical marijuana dispensaries may be in the retail sphere, but they are a specialized and sensitive type of operation that must manage exactly who goes in and out of the premise.
 A dispensary is not a place for minors, nor is it a place for those who are not eligible to consume cannabis products.
 For instance, if you are running a medical marijuana dispensary and the current laws in your state do not yet permit adult-use, steps need to be taken to make sure that only registered medical patients have access to your facility and products.